Nurejew at Staatsballett Berlin

 A surreal meditation on loss and memory, Lash lingers in the echo of a vanished presence—fractured voices, flickering images, and the intimate textures of a body learning to live again.

-Olivier Py’s production grapples with empire and violence, but its chaotic staging at times drowns out Verdi’s emotional and musical clarity.
+Olivier Py’s production grapples with Empire and violence, but its chaotic staging at times drowns out Verdi’s emotional and musical clarity.

 Sondra Radvanovsky’s Tosca is heartbreakingly human—playful, vulnerable, and losing her faith—breathing new soul into a timeless, tragic role.